What is your family’s favorite snack?

 While one person is slicing the meat, another person will begin mixing the spices for your jerky recipe.
 I’m going to share some recipes at the end of this post so you will have some options to choose from.
 We always follow a recipe so I don’t have a homemade recipe to share with you that is my own.

-But I can tell you that every recipe we try has to have soy sauce in it, teriyaki sauce, crushed red pepper, lots of sugar, and anything else that we think sounds good.
+Even so, I can tell you that every recipe we try has to have soy sauce in it, teriyaki sauce, crushed red pepper, lots of sugar, and anything else that we think sounds good.
 We are spice people and don’t want our deer jerky to be boring.

 Anyway, you’ll go about mixing the recipe up for your deer.
 Once this recipe is mixed hopefully, your meat will be sliced.

-Now, if you are working solo on this deer jerky process, then you’ll want to be sure that your recipe is mixed up prior to you cutting your meat.
+Now, if you are working solo on this deer jerky process, then be sure that your recipe is mixed up prior to you cutting your meat.
 That way you don’t have to worry about storing your meat in the fridge so it won’t get hot while you are mixing up this recipe.

 5. Take a Spice Bath

 In case your recipe doesn’t tell you it is always a good idea to mix the marinade in a really big bowl.
-You’ll want a bowl similar to this.
+You’ll need a bowl similar to this.
 That way you have plenty of room for lots of meat to soak in it.